Register Today & Receive Free Shipping On All Orders Over $500

 buy-liporase

-Hyaluronic acid fillers are medical devices, used to correct and non-surgically augment various aesthetic imperfections, such as dehydration, dullness, fine lines, and wrinkles.
-These injectable implants are also perfect for enhancing various facial features, such as thin lips, and for defining facial contours, such as the cheekbones and jawline.
+Hyaluronic acid fillers are medical devices used to correct and non-surgically augment various aesthetic imperfections, such as dehydration, dullness, fine lines, and wrinkles.
+These injectable implants are also perfect for enhancing facial features like thin lips and defining facial contours such as the cheekbones and jawline.

 What are the complications of hyaluronic acid fillers?

-Despite their effectiveness, patients may still experience some complications associated with the implantation of hyaluronic acid fillers, such as swelling, bruising, and tenderness at the injection site.
-These secondary reactions can be managed if the patients are taught basic aftercare methods, such as maintaining the hygiene level of injected sites and keeping the treated area well-protected from extreme temperatures.
+Despite their effectiveness, patients may still experience complications associated with hyaluronic acid filler implantation, such as swelling, bruising, and tenderness at the injection site.
+These secondary reactions can be managed if patients are taught basic aftercare methods, such as maintaining proper hygiene at injection sites and protecting the treated area from extreme temperatures.

-One such medical intervention is the administration of hyaluronidase, which will effectively dissolve the offending hyaluronic acid filler and reverse its effects, both beneficial and adverse.
+One such medical intervention is the administration of hyaluronidase, which effectively dissolves the offending hyaluronic acid filler and reverses its effects, both beneficial and adverse.

 What is hyaluronidase?

-Hyaluronidases refer to a class of injectable enzymes which act as dispersion agents.
-These enzymes are also produced naturally in the human body and function to breakdown the natural membranous barriers in tissues.
-This enzyme has also been used to prematurely dissolve hyaluronic acid-based fillers in the event of any health complications after implantation.
-Many factors, including the strength of the hyaluronic acid-based filler, volume of dermal filler injected, and degree of cross-linking involved, play a role in determining the sufficient dosage of hyaluronidase.
+Hyaluronidases refer to a class of injectable enzymes that act as dispersion agents.
+These enzymes are also produced naturally in the human body and function to break down the natural membranous barriers in tissues.
+This enzyme has been used to prematurely dissolve hyaluronic acid-based fillers in the event of any health complications after implantation.
+Many factors—including the strength of the hyaluronic acid-based filler, volume injected, and degree of cross-linking—play a role in determining the sufficient dosage of hyaluronidase.

 When should hyaluronidase be administered?

-In addition, blood clots can also be managed using hyaluronidase injections.
-Another unintended side effect of cosmetic filler injection that can be managed using hyaluronidase is the Tyndall effect.
-This condition is used to describe the unsightly bluish color of the skin that occurs when the filler is injected too superficially in the skin.
+In addition, blood clots can be managed using hyaluronidase injections.
+Another unintended side effect of cosmetic filler injection that can be addressed with hyaluronidase is the Tyndall effect—a condition describing the unsightly bluish color of the skin that occurs when filler is injected too superficially.

-Another indication that requires the administration of hyaluronidase is skin blanching, which occurs when the skin appears mottled or dusky after treatment.
-This change in the appearance of the skin is typically accompanied by other symptoms, including pain and a cool sensation in the mottled area.
+Another indication requiring hyaluronidase administration is skin blanching, which occurs when the skin appears mottled or dusky after treatment.
+This change in appearance is typically accompanied by other symptoms, including pain and a cool sensation in the mottled area.
 Failure to immediately remedy these signs can cause tissue necrosis to occur.

 What is the protocol to administer hyaluronidase?

-While there are a few brands of hyaluronidase available on the market, a common preparation of the enzyme that is widely used in is Liporase.
+While there are a few brands of hyaluronidase available on the market, a common preparation widely used is Liporase.
 This solution for injection is made of 1500 IU of powdered hyaluronidase.
-This prescription-only-medication appears as white powder that is presented in small vials.
-Below is the step-by-step process to reconstitute the medication prior to injection.
+This prescription-only medication appears as white powder presented in small vials.
+Below is the step-by-step process to reconstitute the medication prior to injection:

 • Dissolve the hyaluronidase powder with 1ml of chosen solvent (water or normal saline)

-• When using hyaluronidase to treat nodules, inject the solution directly into the nodules.
+• When treating nodules, inject the solution directly into the nodules

-• When using hyaluronidase to dissolve hyaluronic acid fillers in the superficial dermis layer, inject the solution immediately into and below the injected filler material.
+• When dissolving hyaluronic acid fillers in the superficial dermis layer, inject the solution immediately into and below the injected filler material

-• When using hyaluronidase to treat vascular comprimise, inject the solution using the serial puncture technique along the length of the vessel.
+• When treating vascular compromise, inject the solution using the serial puncture technique along the length of the vessel.
 The needle must be positioned perpendicular to the skin.
-Several injections may be required.
+Several injections may be required

-Following the administration of hyaluronidase solution, the treated area must be massaged to help with the mechanical breakdown of the filler and to enhance the outcome.
-The procedure listed above must be performed by a certified and experienced physician in accordance with strict aseptic medical standards, so as to reduce the risk of infections.
+Following the administration of hyaluronidase solution, the treated area must be massaged to help with the mechanical breakdown of the filler and enhance the outcome.
+The procedure listed above must be performed by a certified and experienced physician in accordance with strict aseptic medical standards to reduce the risk of infections.

 What are the risks associated with hyaluronidase injections?